 In 1779, Étienne de Borgĕ was the first to granulated sugar for commercial use in what now is the United States.
 His plantation in New Orleans was where Audubon Park is today Antoine Morin, a “free man of color” is credited as a major contributor of this early process.

 In the late 1700 and early 1800s, everything was done by hand.
 The slaves used sharp cane knives, mule pulled plows and wagons and open kettles for boiling the sugar juice.
 Plantation had their own mills and the process was very difficult and took many workers to achieve the desired sugar crystals.

 The sugar mill contained the “Jamaica Kettle Train” and consisted of large kettles enclosed in brick and protected under an open air wooden cover.
 The sugar juice would be set to boil in the “Grand Kettle” measuring 6 foot in diameter.
 As the juice was boiled and reduced in volume, it was lateral to a smaller kennel, reduced still more, moved again and so forth until it was a thick syrup.
 The smallest kettle, about 3 foot in diameter was closest to the furnace in the hot juice was then able to reach consistency which allow the sugar crystals form.

 Crystallized sugar was considered “White Gold” and demanded a high price on the market.
 At the end of the grinding season there was a great celebration.
 Social gatherings, dances, and candy be pulling for the children.
 The adults were treated to a beverage called “Hot Punch” made of boiled sugar juice and French brandy.

-When the Civil War ended the slavery system, many of the free slaves in Louisiana State working on the sugar plantation in became pay laborers.
-Unfortunately, many plantations suffered economically doing this.
-And did not survive.
+When the Civil War ended the slavery system, many of the free slaves in Louisiana State working on the sugar plantation became pay laborers.
+Many plantations suffered economically and did not survive.